cef62/design-system-coverage-jsday-2025/slides.md

 # TBD

 <!--
-That's why we started thinking about coloring the DOM elements straight on the real web page.
+That's why we started thinking about coloring the DOM elements straight on the actual web pages.
 We made some POCs: should we measure the usage of the DS tokens?
 Of the DS components?
 Should we measure components' areas? perimeters?
 (TODO: ti devo mandare gli screenshot degli esperimenti iniziali, poi vedi tu se ha senso usarli) -->